trashcanSinatra/apnsPHP/README.txt

-Place your apple developer certificate in _assets/_certs/ Set SSL password as the $apnsPass variable in push.class.php
+Place your apple developer certificate in _assets/_certs/ Set SSL password as the $apnsPass variable in apns.class.php

 Web Service # 1  Token Registration